Higher Water Levels Give Manatees Access to Additional Habitat

 Rising water levels lead to more manatee sightings in the Wekiva River

-With rising water levels from increased rainfall over the past weeks, manatees have been showing up in places where they are not frequently seen.
-This can be exciting for local residents and visitors, but also requires extra caution by boaters and paddlers, in addition to increased outreach and education efforts to make everyone aware of the presence of manatees.
+With rising water levels from increased rainfall over the past few weeks, manatees have been showing up in places where they are not frequently seen.
+This can be exciting for local residents and visitors, but it also requires extra caution by boaters and paddlers, in addition to increased outreach and education efforts to make everyone aware of the presence of manatees.

 One place we have seen an increase in manatees is the Wekiva River in Central Florida.
-Manatees can access the Wekiva River from the St. Johns River and, if water levels are high enough, they can swim all the way to the headspring at Wekiva Springs State Park.
+Manatees can access the Wekiva River from the St. Johns River, and if water levels are high enough, they can swim all the way to the headspring at Wekiva Springs State Park.
 The river is very shallow and narrow but has plenty of submerged, emergent, and floating vegetation that manatees have been observed eating.
 Especially with the loss of food sources in other areas of the state, manatees seek out these areas that have ample vegetation.

 To keep the manatees safe, we encourage boaters to keep an extra eye out and go slow.
 If you encounter a manatee in the wild, give it space and observe from a distance.
 If you are paddling, stay at least two kayak-lengths away from the manatee.